-The S54 and N54 are high-performing inline-6 engines from BMW.
-Although very different in terms of design and power delivery, these are both legendary engines that will go down in history as some of the best inline-6 motors.
+The S54 and N54 are iconic high-performing BMW inline-6 engines.
+Although very different in terms of design and power delivery, these are both legendary engines that will go down in history as some of the best inline-6 motors ever made.

-Both of these engines make a lot of power from the factory, with very respectable horsepower and torque figures even in stock form.
+Both of these engines make a significant amount of power from the factory, with very respectable horsepower and torque figures even in stock form.
 However, power delivery varies significantly between these two engines.

-Power delivery is very different on both engines, the S54 being a high-revving naturally aspirated engine, and most of its power lies at the higher end of the rev range.
-On the other hand, the N54 features two turbos, giving it plenty of torque down low that dies out in the high rpms.
+The S54 is a high-revving naturally aspirated engine, and most of its power lies at the higher end of the rev range.
+On the other hand, the N54 features two turbos, giving it plenty of low-end torque that gradually dies out in the high RPMs.

-When looking at the dyno chart of both engines, we can see how the N54 produces a high and consistent amount of torque from as low as 3,000 rpm all the way up to 5,500-6000 rpm, making it an awesome daily driver.
-The S54 on the other hand needs be revved up high to unleash its true performance figures, and revving it up all the way to redline on public roads could get you into serious trouble.
+When looking at the dyno chart of both engines, we can see how the N54 produces a high and consistent amount of torque from around 3,000 rpm all the way up to 5,500-6,000 RPM, making it ideal for those looking for usable power around the city.

 S54 vs. N54 Tuning

 The N54 has a well-deserved reputation among the car tuning community.
 The N54 engine is stout, well receptive to modifications and a stock engine block can handle up to ~700 wheel horsepower and ~650 lb-ft of wheel torque reliably.
-A single turbo N54 with the respective accompanying bolt-ons can make 900 wheel horsepower reliably, a feat that makes the N54 comparable to the venerable 2JZ engine in the MK4 Toyota Supra.
+A single turbo N54 with the respective accompanying bolt-ons can potentially reach an impressive 900-wheel horsepower, a feat that makes the N54 comparable to the venerable 2JZ engine of the MK4 Toyota Supra.

-The N54 is more tunable than the S54, with the potential to make tons of power with just a few mods and a tune
+The N54 is more tunable than the S54, with the potential to considerably increase power with just a few mods and a tune.

 On the other hand, the naturally aspirated S54 engine is not as receptive to modifications.
-Full bolt-ons can bump power output moderately, to substantially increase the power you’ll need forced induction.
-There are available supercharger & turbocharger kits for a forced induction setup.
+While bolt-ons can bump power output moderately, to substantially increase the power you’ll need forced induction.
+There are available supercharger & turbocharger kits for a forced induction setup, but they are costly.

 S54 vs. N54 Reliability & Maintenance Costs

-Even with its rod bearing issues, the S54 is a more reliable engine than the N54.
+Even with its rod-bearing issues, the S54 is a more reliable engine than the N54.
 Both engines can easily make it to 300k and more miles before the block dies out if you keep up with oil changes and let the engine warm-up properly, but the N54 will likely cost you more in the process.

 S54 vs. N54 Sound & Exhaust Note

 These two engines have completely different exhaust notes.
-The difference lies mostly in one being a turbocharged engine that makes most of its power down low in the RPM range and the other one being a naturally aspirated one that likes to be revved up to its rev limiter or 8000 rpm.
+The difference lies mostly in the N54 being a turbocharged engine that makes most of its power in the low-medium RPM range and the S54 being a naturally aspirated one that likes to be revved up to its rev limiter or 8000 rpm.

-Although ranking exhaust sounds from best to worst is a very subjective matter, the vast majority of people would agree that the S54 sounds vastly better than the N54.
-The stock exhaust of the N54, combined with its twin-turbo setup, tends to suppress much of the engine’s sound note, unless extensive exhaust work or upgraded turbos.
+Although ranking exhaust sounds from best to worst is a very subjective matter, the vast majority of people would agree that the S54 sounds much better than the N54.
+The stock exhaust of the N54, combined with its twin-turbo setup, tends to suppress much of the engine’s sound note, unless extensive exhaust work and upgraded turbos are installed.

-There’s no doubt that there are incredible sounding N54’s out there with aftermarket exhaust systems, and turbo sounds are awesome but no straight-six engine can beat the note of the high-revving S54.
-Even in stock form with a stock exhaust the N.A.
-S54 has a superior sound compared to the N54.
+There’s no doubt that there are incredible-sounding N54s out there with aftermarket exhaust systems.
+Turbo noises are awesome, but no straight-six engine can beat the sound note of the high-revving S54.
+Even in stock form with a stock exhaust, the NA S54 is a better-sounding engine than the N54.

 S54 Engine Sound:

-We’ve been comparing just the engines so far, but what about the most symbolic cars that are powered by the N54 and the S54?.
-We’re talking about the mythical E46 M3 compared against the early E90 335i with year models from 2007 to 2010 compare to the mythical E46 M3.
+We’ve mainly been discussing the engines up until now, but what about the most iconic cars that house the S54 and the N54?
+We’re talking about the mythical E46 M3 compared against the early E90 335i with year models from 2007 to 2010/

-The S54-powered E46 M3 is without a doubt the car with the superior handling, balance, raw feel, and nimbleness.
+The S54-powered E46 M3 has superior handling, balance, raw feel, and nimbleness.
 It is a lighter car with a more playful feel and a more aggressive character.
 After all, it’s an M3.
 The N54 335i can be faster in a straight line, while also being more comfortable and refined for daily cruising.